filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus net command [command options] [arguments...]

 COMMANDS:
    peers                          Print peers
    ping                           Ping peers
    connect                        Connect to a peer disconnect                     Disconnect from a peer listen                         List listen addresses id                             Get node identity find-peer, findpeer            Find the addresses of a given peerID scores                         Print peers' pubsub scores reachability                   Print information about reachability from the internet bandwidth                      Print bandwidth usage information block                          Manage network connection gating rules stat                           Report resource usage for a scope limit                          Get or set resource limits for a scope protect                        Add one or more peer IDs to the list of protected peer connections unprotect                      Remove one or more peer IDs from the list of protected peer connections. list-protected                 List the peer IDs with protected connection. help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus net peers

 ```
 NAME:
    lotus net peers - Print peers